QuTech-Delft/imsep/docs/version-control/advanced-cycle.md

 git push origin -D "feature"
 ```

-The first command pushes a branch delete, for which Git asks a confirmation.
+The first command pushes a branch delete, for which Git sometimes asks for a confirmation.
 The second command confirms this push.

 !!! note